CIVA Staff Bio's

 Rose Souza Administrative Associate

-Ms. Rose is excited to start her position as an Administrative Associate at CIVA Charter High School.
-She was born and brought up in Brazil and she speaks Portuguese and Spanish.
-She obtained a Bachelor of Sports Science in Sao Paulo (Brazil) and she taught Physical Education for seven years back home.
+Ms. Rose was born and brought up in Brazil and she speaks Portuguese and Spanish.
+She obtained a Bachelor Degree in Sports Science in Sao Paulo (Brazil) and she taught Physical Education for seven years.
+She lived in U.K. for seven years and travelled around the world.
 After moving to the USA, she earned her Masters in Business Management and worked for Grand Rapids Public Schools in Michigan from 2015 to 2017.
-On personal front, Ms. Souza loves hiking with her dog, practicing yoga, traveling, refinishing wood furniture, crafting, enjoying family and learning new skills.
+On personal front, Ms. Rose loves hiking and camping with her dog, practicing yoga, traveling to new places, refinishing furniture, and learning new skills.
 She is happy to be a part of the CIVA community and looks forward to meeting everyone.

 Rachel Van Scoy Science Teacher